david-rockwood/fimpad/README.md

 ## AI Help In FIMpad

 Because FIMpad is essentially an AI sandbox, it has an AI help assistant that lives in a text file.
 Press Alt+h and a new tab will be opened in FIMpad.
 That tab will be filled with a long system prompt that contains this README.
-Your caret will be placed in the right place for you to just begin typing, then press Ctrl+Enter, and then get an informed response from the LLM in chat, as long as you have a good connection to a LLM server.
-If you don't have a connection to a LLM server working yet, you can scroll up and read the README with your brain, like a surprisingly literate caveman.

-This is a long README, so on some machines and on larger models the first prompt to the AI help assistant may take a while to get a response.
-But the LLM will then know a lot about how FIMpad works.
+You can read it, or if your LLM server is running, you can scroll to the bottom, type a question in between the user tags at the very bottom of the help file, and press Ctrl+Enter while the carat is between those tags to get a response from a LLM that knows what is in the README.

 ## The Server